Migración: Betabeleros

 Who were the betabeleros?

-The Betabeleros, or Beet Farmers, were a group of migrant Mexicans and Mexican-Americans in the 1920’s that were here when the U.S. border moved past them or would travel to Northern Wyoming from Mexico, Texas, California, New Mexico and other states.
+The Betabeleros, or Beet Farmers, were a group of migrant Mexicans and Mexican-Americans in the 1920’s that were here when the U.S. border moved past them or would travel to northern Wyoming from Mexico, Texas, California, New Mexico and other states.

 To learn more about the history of the Betabeleros, check out the below article from Wyoming Public Media and their conversation with Conxita Domenech and Chelsea Escalante.

-Partners and Sponsors
+Partners and Collaborators

-Aubree Wallace, Visual Arts Director and Assistant Director of the LPCC
+Aubree Wallace, Visual Arts Director and Assistant Director of the Laramie Plains Civic Center

 Chelsea Escalante, University of Wyoming Associate Professor in Modern and Classical Languages